Jones oxidation

 The Jones oxidation is an organic reaction for the oxidation of primary and secondary alcohols to carboxylic acids and ketones, respectively.
+It uses chromium trioxide in an acetonic acidic medium.
 It is named after its discoverer, Sir Ewart Jones.
 The reaction was an early method for the oxidation of alcohols.
-Its use has subsided because milder, more selective reagents have been developed, e.g. Collins reagent.
+Its use in organic chemistry has been displaced by related reagents such as the pyridine complex of chromium trioxide ("Collins reagent").

 Jones reagent is a solution prepared by dissolving chromium trioxide in aqueous sulfuric acid.
 To effect a Jones oxidation, this acidic mixture is then added to an acetone solution of the substrate.
 Alternatively, potassium dichromate can be used in place of chromium trioxide.
 The oxidation is very rapid and quite exothermic.
 Yields are typically high.
 The reagent is convenient and cheap.
 However, Cr(VI) compounds are carcinogenic, which deters the use of this methodology.

 Stoichiometry and mechanism

 Jones reagent will convert primary and secondary alcohols to aldehydes and ketones, respectively.
 Depending on the reaction conditions, the aldehydes may then be converted to carboxylic acids.
 For oxidations to the aldehydes and ketones, two equivalents of chromic acid oxidize three equivalents of the alcohol: